una/slides-ps-is-dead/README.md

 ### 09 -- Accesible Content (meme example)

+### Conclusion

+- these are the broken capabilities right now but look where video games started vs. now

 ## Further Ideas

 - making a meme on the spot that requires clipping (like Martha Stewart riding on things)
+- might have to skip the open type features and such for now